Bali Retreat 2026

 Women: A thick t-shirt bra or a two piece swimsuit

-When we have our water ritual you will be soaked to the bone.
+When we have our water blessing ritual you will be soaked to the bone.

-So please wear a bra that won’t turn invisible in water or a two-piece swimsuit under your shirt and sarong.
+So please wear a bra that won’t turn invisible in water or a two-piece swimsuit under your shirt and sarong, just for modesty’s sake.
+Also please bring a decent sized plastic bag or a swimwear bag for your wet clothes after the ritual.

-Something nice to wear for our celebration dinner
+Something nice to wear for our final White Dinner

 A crossbody bag